spacecatpixel/lokidocs/docs/index.md

 Loki provides the means to transact and communicate privately and anonymously, using the decentralised nature of blockchain technology to create new methods of interacting with the internet.

 Loki is a privacy cryptocurrency based on Monero.
-Loki currently offers an incentivised full node layer and over the coming months we look to support a secondary p2p network that offers private communications based on the Signal protocol.
+Loki currently offers an incentivised full node layer, instant private transactions, and secure private communications.

 More information on the project can be found on the [website](https://www.loki.network/) and in the [whitepaper](https://loki.network/wp-content/uploads/2018/10/LokiWhitepaperV3_1.pdf).